 Leeks are the one vegetable I think everyone should eat nearly every day.
 In previous blogs, I have written about the high content of prebiotic fibers in leeks, which makes them the single best food for promoting a healthy microbiome.
-The combination of the promotion of healthy bacteria in our gut and the gentle anti-microbial effect of all the alliums (onion, garlic, ramps, leeks) is probably the most important medicinal effect of daily leek consumption.
+Alliums (onions, garlic, ramps, leeks) help promote a healthy gut diversity.
+This is probably the most important medicinal effect of daily leek consumption.

 But leeks are worth eating for many other reasons as well.
 Leeks are one of the richest vegetable sources of vitamin K, a fat-soluble vitamin that, among other things, directs the calcium to the bones instead of depositing it in soft tissues, such as our blood vessels.
 Vitamin K is also used in regulating the clotting of the blood (blood thinners try to inhibit vitamin K).

 Leeks are also one of the richest natural sources of the active form of folate (a B vitamin) called 5MTHF.
 This form of folate is especially important for pregnant women, women who are considered becoming pregnant and anyone with the MTHF mutation, a common mutation that affects people’s ability to have healthy detoxification pathways.